 BOHLEN, Peter von.
 Wüppels, Jeverland 13.3.1796 — Halle 6.2.1840.
 German Indologist and Orientalist.
 Professor in Königsberg.
-Son of a poor farmer belonging to an old noble family.
+Son of a poor farmer, Christian B., belonging to an old Pomoranian noble family, and Frauke Magaretha Ocken.
 Parents died early and PvB had a checquered life.
-He took up the title of nobility discarded by the family, served as a tailor’s apprentice, as the servant of a French general, as waiter and as servant in a merchant family.
+He took up the old title of nobility discarded by the family, served as a tailor’s apprentice, as the servant of a French general, as waiter and as servant in a merchant family.
 With all this he had also time for school and began as a schoolboy to study Hebrew, Arabic and Persian.
 From 1821 he studied theology and Oriental languages under Gesenius at Halle.
-Dissertation in 1822 brought financial support of the Prussian state and now he moved to Bonn in order to study Arabic (Freytag) and Sanskrit (Schlegel).
-Also one term under Bopp in Berlin.
+Dissertation in 1822 brought the financial support of Prussian state and now he moved to Bonn in order to study Arabic (Freytag) and Sanskrit (A. W. von Schlegel).
+Also one term under Bopp at Berlin.
 From 1825 PD, 1826 ao.
 Professor and 1828 ord.
 Professor at Königsberg University.
 During a visit to London he got tuberculosis, retired in 1839, and moved to Halle, where he soon died.
 Married, maternal grandfather of —> A. Conrady.

 Publications: diss.
 Symbolae ad interpretationem Sacr.
 Cod. ex lingua Persica.
 Lipsiae 1822; hab.diss.
 Carmen arabicum Amuli dictum.
 Regiomontani 1826; also Commentatio de Motenabbio, Poeta Arabum celeberrimo ejusque carminibus.
 10+136+4 p.
 Bonnae 1824.

 – De Buddhaismi origine et aetate definiendis Tentamen.
 40 p.
 Regiomontani 1827.